Recitation 1 — Numbers, Strings, Images

 - You sell custom T-shirt designs for $12 each.
 However, every design requires a $3 setup fee.

-- Write an expression to calculate the total cost for 5 T-shirts.
+- Write an expression to calculate the total cost for 5 identical T-shirts for a custom design.

-- Then, write a second expression for 7 T-shirts.
+- Then, write a second expression for 7 identical T-shirts for a design.

 - Compare the results.